 One of the most important ways that students can become better social stewards is for them to cultivate a humble, compassionate attitude.
 Begin by having students write down their blessings.
 Ask them to think broadly about the advantages they have received from their families and from society at large.
 Depending on your students’ age group, this exercise could foster a broader discussion about privilege and the need to be compassionate toward others.

-Of course, teachers must tread lightly around some social causes.
+Of course, teachers must tread lightly in the classroom around some social causes.
 While students feel passionate about many issues, it’s typically best to avoid promoting a cause that is very controversial or political.
 Instead, encourage your students to do their own reading outside of school and to talk to adults in their lives about the issues that matter most to them.